MicrosoftDocs/ATADocs/ATPDocs/credential-access-alerts.md

 The following security alerts help you identify and remediate **Credential access** phase suspicious activities detected by [!INCLUDE [Product short](includes/product-short.md)] in your network.

+Credential Access consists of techniques for stealing credentials like account names and passwords.
+Techniques used to get credentials include keylogging or credential dumping.
+Using legitimate credentials can give adversaries access to systems, make them harder to detect, and provide the opportunity to create more accounts to help achieve their goals.

 ## Suspected Brute Force attack (LDAP) (external ID 2004)

 *Previous name:* Brute force attack using LDAP simple bind